 1. shut off the water and cleared the pipes

 Our freezes are usually just an overnight affair here in Fort Worth, Texas.
-So, once it warms up the next day we don’t have to worry about pipes or hoses freezing.
-Therefore shutting the water off while we sleep isn’t a big issue.
+So, once it warms up the next day we don’t have to worry about our RV pipes or hoses freezing.
+Therefore, shutting the water off while we sleep isn’t a big issue.
 We also made sure we had water bottles or jugged water in the fridge filled and ready to go.

-Next thing we did was released our tanks and kept our valves closed.
+The next thing we did was released our RV’s tanks and kept our valves closed.
 Now, I did see that it is okay to not release them if they are 1/3 full, and the tanks have a heating element or heating pads that keep them from freezing.
 However, I always like to be safe then sorry so since we could release them, we did!

 3. Stocked up on Propane and bought a space heater

 After shutting off water and releasing the tanks, next we set out to check our propane tanks.
 However, we actually ran out of propane right before the freeze and kind of freaked, so we learned this one the hard way.
 Luckily, my husband’s brother in law had an extra tank that we could use for the night.
 Therefore, we didn’t have to run to the store.
-So, lesson learned, when it’s cold, always have extra propane.
+So, lesson learned, when it’s cold and your Winter RV Living you always want to have extra propane.